muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 - Structural: Tuple
 - Relational: Tuple Array, Relation, Tuple Bag
 - Symbolic: Unit, Measure
-- Generic: Capsule, Excuse, Ignorance
+- Generic: Article, Excuse, Ignorance
 - Source Code: Nesting, Heading, Renaming, Entity

 A *possrep* corresponds to the concept of a *data type*, where the latter